William Robert Johnson

-William Robert Johnson (November 19, 1918—July 28, 1986) was an American prelate of the Roman Catholic Church.
+William Robert Johnson (November 19, 1918 – July 28, 1986) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Orange in California from 1976 until his death in 1986.
 He previously served as an auxiliary bishop of the Archdiocese of Los Angeles in California from 1971 to 1976.

 Biography

 Early life

 William Johnson was born on November 19, 1918, in Tonopah, Nevada, to Jorgen and Marie (née O'Connell) Johnson.
 In the early 1920s, the family moved to Los Angeles, California, where he enrolled at St. Ignatius School.
 He attended Los Angeles College, the minor seminary of what was then the Diocese of Los Angeles-San Diego, from 1932 to 1938.
 He completed his theological studies at St. John's Seminary in Camarillo, California.

 Priesthood

-Johnson was ordained to the priesthood for the Archdiocese of Los Angeles by Archbishop John J. Cantwell on May 28, 1944.After several years of pastoral work, Johnson was sent to the Catholic University of America in Washington, D.C., where he earned a Master of Social Work degree.
+Johnson was ordained to the priesthood for the Archdiocese of Los Angeles by Archbishop John J. Cantwell on May 28, 1944 in Los Angeles, California.
+After several years of pastoral work, Johnson was sent to the Catholic University of America in Washington, D.C., where he earned a Master of Social Work degree.
 He was named assistant director of the Catholic Welfare Bureau in 1948, and later succeeded Monsignor Alden J. Bell as director in 1956.
 Johnson was elected to the board of directors for the National Conference of Catholic Charities in 1960, becoming president in 1964.

-He was named a papal chamberlain in 1960, and raised to the rank of domestic prelate in 1965.
+The Vatican elevated Johnson to the rank of papal chamberlain in 1960 and domestic prelate in 1965.
 In addition to his duties as director of the Catholic Welfare Bureau, Johnson served as pastor of Holy Name of Jesus Parish, the first Catholic parish for African Americans in Los Angeles, from 1962 to 1968.
-He was pastor of American Martyrs Parish in Manhattan Beach, California (1968–71), and became parochial vicar for St. Vibiana's Cathedral in 1970.
+He was pastor of American Martyrs Parish in Manhattan Beach, California (1968–71), and became parochial vicar for St. Vibiana's Cathedral Parish in 1970.